1. Purpose of procedures

 - Relevant Cover Sheet or Memo for signature

-- Policy Cover Sheet, including a communication/implementation plan
+- Policy Cover Sheet, including a communication/implementation plan and statement of compatibility with human rights

 - Draft policy/procedures